 Stage II Candidacy Advancement to candidacy will be granted upon the satisfactory completion of all course work other than dissertation, the passing of all qualifying examinations administered by the Department of Curriculum and Instruction, and the acceptance of the dissertation proposal.
-Stage III Degree completion The doctoral candidate will petition the Graduate Committee and the School of Education faculty for graduation upon the satisfactory completion of (1) an approved program, which includes 42 units of post-Ed.S. course work (132 units postbaccalaureate); (2) the qualifying examinations; (3) the doctoral dissertation; and (4) the final oral examination.
+Stage III Degree completion The doctoral candidate will petition the Graduate Committee and the School of Education faculty for graduation upon the satisfactory completion of (1) an approved program, which includes 42 units of post-Ed.S. course work (132 units postbaccalaureate); (2) the qualifying examinations; (3) the doctoral dissertation; and (4) the oral defense of the dissertation.